waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/0-requirements.md

 ### Relevance to the System

+For the user to be able to use the website, they should be able to access it.
+So this implication is important for my users.
+Users should be able to access it even if they haven't already had an account.

 ### Impact / Considerations

 Users should be able access my website through any devices.
 Mobile phone is used the most within my user group and it tends to be the most convenient device.
-So, my first priority is to make sure that users are able to access website through their phones, then later extend it to desktop or ipad
+So, my first priority is to make sure that users are able to access website through their phones, then later extend it to desktop or ipad.

 ---